ironboy/gig/www/songs/romeo-and-juliet.md

 You said 'I love you like the stars above, I'll love you till I die' There's a place for us, you know the movie song
 When you gonna realize it was just that the time was wrong, Juliet?"
+---

-I can't do the talk like they talk on the TV
+I can't do the talk like the talk on the TV
 And I can't do a love song like the way it's meant to be I can't do everything but I'd do anything for you
 I can't do anything except be in love with you

 And all I do is miss you and the way we used to be
-All I do is keep the beat and bad company
+All I do is keep the beat - the bad company
 All I do is kiss you through the bars of a rhyme Julie, I'd do the stars with you any time